End-to-End Whisper to Natural Speech Conversion using Modified Transformer Network: Network Architecture

 \subsection{Encoder}

-Encoder is composed of a stack of N = 6 identical layers like in the conventional transformer.
+Encoder is composed of a stack of N = 6 identical layers.
 Each layer is made of two sub-layers; Multi-head self-attention layer followed by fully connected feed-forward network as shown in Fig.~\ref{fig:transformer}.
 Each sublayer has a residual connection and undergo layer normalization operation.
 All sub-layers in the model generate $Y_n$ dimensional outputs to resonate with the residual connections.
 For a batch size = $B$, the encoder takes input $x$ of shape $(B, k, X_n)$ and generates $z$ of same shape.